happyfreelife/terseBanner/README.md

 - easy to use, automatic adding style, automatic thumbnail

-- smooth, double jquqery animate and CSS transition animation program
+- smooth, double jquqery animate and css3 transition animation program

 ## How to use